djwackey/notes/Google Cloud certification exam/Associate Cloud Engineer.md

   - B. Firebase Messages, Cloud Pub/Sub, Cloud Spanner, BigQuery
   - C. Cloud Pub/Sub, Cloud Storage, BigQuery, Cloud Bigtable
   - **`D. Cloud Pub/Sub, Cloud Dataflow, Cloud Bigtable, BigQuery`**

+24. You have a project for your App Engine application that serves a development environment.
+The required testing has succeeded and you want to create a new project to serve as your production environment.
+What should you do?

+  - **`A. Use gcloud to create the new project, and then deploy your application to the new project.`**
+  - B. Use gcloud to create the new project and to copy the deployed application to the new project.
+  - C. Create a Deployment Manager configuration file that copies the current App Engine deployment into a new project.
+  - D. Deploy your application again using gcloud and specify the project parameter with the new project name to create the new project.

+25. You need to configure IAM access audit logging in BigQuery for external auditors.
+You want to follow Google-recommended practices.
+What should you do?

+  - **`A. Add the auditors group to the "logging.viewer" and "bigQuery.dataViewer" predefined IAM roles.`**
+  - B. Add the auditors group to two new custom IAM roles.
+  - C. Add the auditor user accounts to the "logging.viewer" and "bigQuery.dataViewer" predefined IAM roles.
+  - D. Add the auditor user accounts to two new custom IAM roles.

+26. You need to set up permissions for a set of Compute Engine instances to enable them to write data into a particular Cloud Storage bucket.
+You want to follow Google-recommended practices.
+What should you do?

+  - A. Create a service account with an access scope.
+Use the access scope "https://www.googleapis.com/auth/devstorage.write\_only".
+  - B. Create a service account with an access scope.
+Use the access scope "https://www.googleapis.com/auth/cloud-platform".
+  - **`C. Create a service account and add it to the IAM role "storage.objectCreator" for that bucket.`**
+  - D. Create a service account and add it to the IAM role "storage.objectAdmin" for that bucket.

+27. You have sensitive data stored in three Cloud Storage buckets and have enabled data access logging.
+You want to verify activities for a particular user for these buckets, using the fewest possible steps.
+You need to verify the addition of metadata labels and which files have been viewed from those buckets.
+What should you do?

+  - A. Using the GCP Console, filter the Activity log to view the information.
+  - **`B. Using the GCP Console, filter the Stackdriver log to view the information.`**
+  - C. View the bucket in the Storage section of the GCP Console.
+  - D. Create a trace in Stackdriver to view the information.

+28. You are the project owner of a GCP project and want to delegate control to colleagues to manage buckets and files in Cloud Storage.
+You want to follow Google-recommended practices.
+Which IAM roles should you grant your colleagues?

+  - A. Project Editor
+  - **`B. Storage Admin`**
+  - C. Storage Object Admin
+  - D. Storage Object Creator

+29. You have an object in a Cloud Storage bucket that you want to share with an external company.
+The object contains sensitive data.
+You want access to the content to be removed after four hours.
+The external company does not have a Google account to which you can grant specific user-based access privileges.
+You want to use the most secure method that requires the fewest steps.
+What should you do?

+  - **`A. Create a signed URL with a four-hour expiration and share the URL with the company.`**
+  - B. Set object access to "public" and use object lifecycle management to remove the object after four hours.
+  - C. Configure the storage bucket as a static website and furnish the object”s URL to the company.
+Delete the object from the storage bucket after four hours.
+  - D. Create a new Cloud Storage bucket specifically for the external company to access.
+Copy the object to that bucket.
+Delete the bucket after four hours have passed.